 I had been accepted to speak at a conference in Norway.
-Last minute (awfully routed) ticket – check; connecting with friends of friends for a free place to stay (and some local guides) – check; conference sign-up and presentation – check, check!
+Last-minute (awfully routed) ticket – check; connecting with friends of friends for a free place to stay (and some local guides) – check; conference sign-up and presentation – check, check!

 Bergen is beautiful.
-April is not necessarily the best time to go there; it’s that sometimes cold, often still gloomy spring that us Seattleites are all too familiar with.
+April is not necessarily the best time to go there; it’s that sometimes cold, often still gloomy spring that we Seattleites are all too familiar with.
 As I flew over the small islands, some of them with only a boat and a cabin on them, flying into Bergen on a cloudy day, I couldn’t help but smile though.

 The trip and conference were both great.
 Something that was not so great though?
-The fact that while I was gone, some doofus had gone on a fast food spree with my credit card number back in the States.
+The fact that while I was gone, some doofus had gone on a fast-food spree with my credit card number back in the States.

 They had a great time – vape store, KFC (Popeye’s is better though, come on), Jack-in-the-Box, and some ice cream store.
 And while I do have my guilty pleasures, even I cannot cop to spending 50-plus dollars at a Jack-in-the-Box.